Yashkankrecha05/Excel_PizzaSales_DashBord/README.md

 # Excel_PizzaSales_DashBord
-This is a Excel and SQL  end to end project
+This is a Excel and  MS SQL Server DB  end to end project

 Like This :)